-Pursuant to sect.
-65 sub-sect.
-1b last sentence of the Stock Corporation Act, the sale of treasury shares to employees, senior executives and/or members of the Management Board of the Company or of an affiliated company for the purpose of a stock option plan is justified by law.
-The possibility of selling treasury shares to such persons is not subject to a resolution (i.e. separate approval) by the Annual General Meeting.
-These provisions equally apply to the transfer of shares to an employee participation foundation in the meaning of sect.
-4d sub-sect.
-4 of the Income Tax Act.
+Pursuant to section 65 (1b), last sentence, of the Stock Corporation Act, the sale of treasury shares to employees, senior executives and/or members of the Management Board of the Company or of an affiliated company for the purpose of a stock option plan is justified by law.
+The possibility of selling treasury shares to such persons is not subject to a resolution (i.e. separate authorization) by the Annual General Meeting.
+These provisions equally apply to the transfer of shares to an employee participation foundation within the meaning of section 4d (4) of the Income Tax Act.